Washington Project for the Arts: 21st Century

 In 2016, Peter Nesbett was announced as the new director.
+In 2023, Travis Chamberlain became director.

 The different spaces of WPA

 When Alice Denney founded the WPA in 1975, she was lucky to snare a rundown building at 1227 G Street, NW, Washington, DC from the city's Redevelopment Land Agency.
 The rent was only $1 a year.
 Renovated on a shoestring budget, 1227 G Street included 5 galleries, a film screening room, a performing arts space, and offices.
 A small board, over half of whom were artists, advised the programming and exhibitions associated with the G street Space.

 In 1982, 1227 G Street was sold to developers and WPA was evicted from its original location.
 Then director Al Nodal supervised WPA's move to the Jenifer Building in the 400 block of 7th Street, NW, Washington DC.
 Rent was no longer $1 per year, thus straining the WPA's resources considerably.

 In 1985, only three years after the move from 1227 G Street to the Jenifer Building, the WPA's new home was sold again.
 The WPA relocated to 7th and E Streets, NW, to what had been a Kresge five and dime.
 Then director Jock Reynolds made a deal with the new owners of the Jenifer Building that would allow WPA to move back into the building after it was renovated.
 In December 1988, the WPA was able to move back into its improved 11000 sqft space, all because of an aggressive fundraising campaign led by Reynolds.

 In 1996, the WPA was supported by the Corcoran Gallery of Art and became the WPA\Corcoran.
 It moved its space into an office in the Corcoran's curatorial office.
 No longer with an exhibition space of its own, the WPA\C relied on collaborations and donations of space from other area arts organizations.

 After separating from the Corcoran, the WPA moved to an office and micro gallery space at 2023 Massachusetts Avenue, near Dupont Circle.

 In 2016 the WPA moved into its new home in the Atlantic Plumbing development, over the 9:30 Club north of the U Street Corridor.